 Guide

-SafeDoc secures external AI usage with a simple process: anonymize, analyze, de‑anonymize.
+Safe-Doc secures external AI usage with a simple process: pseudonymize (or anonymize), analyze, de-anonymize.

 A controllable flow: import → detect → replace → review → export (with optional restore).